 Japan is highly engaged in the OECD’s BEPS consultations due to its G20 and the OECD memberships.
 Tsugumasa Asakawa, the former Director General of the International Bureau of Japan’s Ministry of Finance (MOF) for Policy Planning and Co-ordination, is a former chair of the OECD’s Committee on Fiscal Affairs.
 The minister not only led the discussion of international tax matters at the OECD level but also actively worked with other MOF officials to garner support for the BEPS initiative domestically.

 Japan currently has tax rules in place that specifically address three OECD BEPS Action Plan items:

-Japanese tax law also includes a general anti-avoidance rule for closely held companies that allows the Japanese tax authorities to deny a transaction that, in their view, improperly decreases the company’s tax burden due to improper or unique terms and conditions.
+Japanese tax law includes a general anti-avoidance rule for closely held companies that allows the Japanese tax authorities to deny a transaction that, in their view, improperly decreases the company’s tax burden due to improper or unique terms and conditions.
 Specific anti-avoidance provisions are in place for all companies related to corporate reorganization transactions and transactions.
-These rules give Japanese tax authorities similar rights as the general anti-avoidance provisions.
+These rules give Japanese tax authorities similar powers as the general anti-avoidance provisions.

-For international Japanese-headquartered companies, the current BEPS debate and BEPS-related actions by emerging countries is spurring an unexpected attitudinal change.
+For international Japanese-headquartered companies, the BEPS debate and BEPS-related actions by emerging countries are spurring an unexpected attitudinal change.
 Historically, Japanese companies have not undertaken tax planning.
 Rather, they have viewed their tax contributions as a source of pride.
 A shift is occurring as Japanese companies contend with several factors: